Easy Campsite Recipes

 If at all possible, get a two burner stove.
 The long term benefits are well worth the little extra space they take up.
-A good two burner allows you to cook meals in less time and give you more freedom while cooking.
+A good two burner allows you to cook easy campsite recipes in less time and give you more freedom while cooking.

 If you cook with a lot of fresh food, invest in a good compressor fridge/freezer that will provide you with more room and keep your food coldest for the longest periods of time.

 If you spend the time to think about what you need to create a tiny kitchen that fits your needs, cooking can be enjoyable and easy.
 Here are seven, one-pot recipes that I like for campervan cooking.